Turquoise Partners: Background

-International Funds
+International funds

 Iran Equity Fund and Iran Fixed Income Fund:

-Turquoise's Iran equity fund was launched in 2006 and is the largest international equity fund on the Iranian capital markets with the longest track record for foreign investors.
-Turquoise also launched an international fixed income fund focused on listed Iranian debt instruments.
+Turquoise's Iran equity fund was launched in 2006.

 International Corporate Finance and Capital Market Services

-Turquoise's investment banking division offers strategic advisory services to foreign and domestic clients, including market entry strategy, mergers and acquisitions, joint ventures, and corporate valuations.
-It also offers capital market advisory services, including debt capital markets, equity capital markets, private placements, fund structuring, and real estate advisory.
+Turquoise's investment banking division offers strategic advisory services to clients, including market entry strategy, mergers and acquisitions, joint ventures, and corporate valuations.
 After the JCPOA nuclear agreement, Turquoise was advising European and Asian corporates who were looking to enter the Iran market.
-In recent years, Turquoise has advised flagship Iranian startups in their fundraising and M&A activities.

 Firouzeh Asia Brokerage

 Turquoise is a majority shareholder of a fully licensed Iranian brokerage firm, Firouzeh Asia.
 This joint venture between Turquoise and Iran's largest private sector insurance company, Asia Insurance.
 Firouzeh Asia offers online and offline trading platforms to its local and foreign clients.
 It also produces reports and analyses on the Iranian capital markets, sectors, and listed companies in English and Persian.

 Tose’ Firouzeh Asset Management

 Turquoise has a local regulated asset management company, Tose’ Firouzeh Asset Management.
 Through this firm, Turquoise manages tailored managed accounts for its local and international clients.
 This firm also manages many of the Turquoise's local funds, such as: